aprakas2/spanqit/README.md

 # Spanqit
-An easy to use, easy to read, open source, fluent Java API to create SPARQL query strings.
+An easy to use, open source, fluent Java API to create SPARQL query strings.
 ***
 ## Introduction
 Spanqit is a fluent Java API used to programmatically create SPARQL query strings.
 It is not explicitly dependent on any RDF or SPARQL libraries, and can thus be used with any SPARQL query processor (though with a small caveat, to be detailed later).